Why pick a stainless steel lunch box for kids? Two words: Toxic cocoon.

 The container should withstand squeezing into tight compartments and drops on floors.
 Yet, without flimsy clips or hinges breaking off… And do so for at least one full year.

-So, a full stainless steel lunch box for kids is best.
+So, a fully stainless steel lunch box is best.
 But, it needs to be the correct type of steel (i.e., 300-series – like each container below).

 If you want to keep shopping around, read the final section.
 We’ll cover tips on checking for steel grades.